arthurb123/WebClash/README.md

 # <img src="https://raw.githubusercontent.com/arthurb123/WebClash/master/client/favicon.ico" width="28" height="28"/>WebClash<br>
-WebClash is an ambitious project that allows for easy top-down ORPG game creation<br>
+WebClash is an ambitious project that allows for easy top-down ORPG game creation for<br>
-for the browser.<br>
+the browser.
 Almost everything in WebClash can be fully customized to your own liking.<br>
 Create your own dream ORPG game for the browser today!

 ### Getting Started<br>